Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Created custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.

-Established a cohesive interface to ensure smooth and intuitive navigation
+Established a cohesive interface to ensure intuitive and seamless navigation.

-Implemented a fully responsive design optimized for desktop, tablet, and mobile devices
+Developed a fully responsive design optimized for desktop, tablet, and mobile devices.

-Improved site performance through image and media optimization
+Enhanced site performance through image and media optimization.

-Developed reusable design components to support scalability and future updates
+Built reusable design components to support scalability and future updates.

 Modern design style with clean typography and visual balance
 ---